iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 After that is done, you should be able to hit the green "Run test build" button (or just press `F5`) and after going through the menus you'll see your room in its full glory!

-`[TODO: verve review these changes below]`
+Finally, let's change the bacgkround music played in this room.
+It is controlled by `MusicPlayer` object, which you may find in the top-left corner of room.
+You can click on bottom-left corner of the object to edit its fields.

-Finally, let's see how to change the music being played in this room.
-It is controlled by `MusicPlayer` object, which you may find in top-left corner of room.
-If you hover over it with your mouse, you'll see that it has a "field" which says "BGM: Seasons".
-You can click on bottom-left corner of the object to edit it's fields.
-We will talk about adding your own music a bit later, for now you can use one of the example tracks, like `barnicle`.
-Change the field so it looks like this:
+Game music is stored in the data folder next to the engine source folder.
+We'll go into adding your own music later, for now just use one of the example tracks, like `barnicle`.
+Change the field so it looks like this - notice how the file extension isn't included in the file name:

 ![](img/03_room_fields2.png)